Aser97/Blog/Projects/MAB.md

 among L. The logarithmic regret bound of this algorithm is a direct consequence of the unimodality property of the bandit setting with respect to the learned graph.
 Experiments against state-of-the-art learning algorithms which also tackle the PBM setting, show that our method is more efficient while giving regret performance on par with the best known algorithms on simulated and real life datasets

-## Results
+## 📊 Results

-The theoretical results of our algorithm compared to pre-existing state of the art models are presented in the following Table:
+The theoretical performance of our algorithm compared to existing state-of-the-art methods is shown in the table below:

 <div markdown="0" style="text-align:center;">
   <a href="#img-sample">